 Build your networks

-One of the most important suggestions that I can give you is to get in touch with any professional drone pilot in your vicinity and ask him or her if you could assist.
+One of the most important suggestions that I can give you is to get in touch with any commercial drone pilot in your vicinity and ask him or her if you could assist.
 There is a high probability that if the veteran has been impressed by your dexterity and professionalism, you will be referred to accomplish a task where scheduling becomes an obstacle.

 Try be a regular fixture of networking events.
-Get yourself introduced and when asked, always begin with Professional Remote pilot or Drone Pilot as and when required.
+Get yourself introduced and when asked, always begin with Professional Remote pilot or Commercial Drone Pilot as and when required.
 Try to keep business cards with you all the time while ensuring that your logo design or text gets the much needed dronie culture.

 I am acquainted with a number of people who are far better aerial photographers than I am.
 Having said that, in spite of all their skill set, they do not get the same number of gigs as I do.
 Either they get freaked out because of the anticipated censuring or they think that they won’t be able to set up an Instagram account.
 Twitter and Facebook are nothing but boredom for them.
 What I want to prove here is that most of my traffic comes from the Instagram referrals.
 Moreover, my participation in forums also helps me get in touch with a number of new acquaintances.